TomatenKuchenDEV/docs/docs/serverstats.md

 ### Possible filters

 Filters are appended to the URL as query parameters: `https://tomatenkuchen.com/stats?guild=608640398595719170&type=messages&time=2w`.
+This URL only displays the messages sent stats of the last two weeks.

 - `type`: Only shows the specified stat type.
 	- `&type=members`: Member count